 2. What makes Europe an interesting market for dried tropical fruit?

-The higher import growth rate in value than in volume indicates that import prices have increased.
+The higher import growth rate in value compared to volume indicates that import prices have increased.
 However, prices are expected to stabilise, especially for dried mangoes.
-Expected overproduction of dried mangoes (especially in Burkina Faso) should lead to a price decrease.
-Import of dried mangoes accounts for around 40% of total European imports of dried tropical fruit (Figure 2).
+Overproduction of dried mangoes in Burkina Faso led to a price decrease in 2019.
+However, dried mango prices are stabilising in 2020.
+Dried mango imports account for around 40% of total European imports of dried tropical fruit (Figure 2).

 3. Which European countries offer most opportunities for dried tropical fruit?